ohnosequences/mg7/docs/paper/paper.md

 ### _Statika_: machine configuration and behavior

 [Statika](https://github.com/ohnosequences/statika) is a Scala library developed by the first and last authors which serves as a way of defining and composing machine behaviors statically.
 The main component are **bundles**.
 Each bundle declares a sequence of computations (its behavior) which will be executed in an **environment**.
-A bundle can *depend* on other bundles, and then being executed by an environment, its DAG (Directed Acyclic Graph) of dependencies is linearized and run in sequence.
+A bundle can *depend* on other bundles, and when being executed by an environment, its DAG (Directed Acyclic Graph) of dependencies is linearized and run in sequence.
 In our use, bundles correspond to what an EC2 instance should do and an environment to an AMI (Amazon Machine Image) which prepares the basic configuration, downloads the Scala code and runs it.

 ### _Datasets_: a mini-language for data